-The wellness economy was estimated at $3.7 trillion in 2015 (11% year on year growth)1, encompassing fitness, healthy eating, wellness tourism, beauty and anti-aging.
+The wellness economy was estimated at $3.7 trillion in 2015 (11% year on year growth)1, encompassing fitness, public health, healthy eating, wellness tourism, beauty and anti-aging.
 But how are these industries changing and what kind of digital marketing opportunities are developing.

 Digital trends in fitness

 The fitness market has felt the added uncertainty of Brexit and a generally tumultuous economic climate that has prevailed in 2016.
 This doesn’t mean that the fitness market has declined, but rather, that an opportunity has arisen in the low-cost market.
 Consumers are cancelling expensive gym memberships in favour of working out independently or budget alternatives.

 The private low cost sector now accounts for: